elchs/LetoDBf/Readme.txt

  In this kind, a DBF table is opened only one time by server, and by detaching/ requesting then exchanged between multiple connections.
 This have significant performance advantage for below explained default mode 1.
  Disadvanttage is: as long as one connection/ UDF needs this WA for action, no other connection can use it.
- Further it is at only one single Workarea for one connection active: this is important for UDF what need more than one WA.
+ Further it is for a connection only one single Workarea active: this is important for UDF what need more than one WA.

  File open modes: LetoDBf knows three (4) modes, choose the appropiate for you needs.
- #1# Share_Tables = 0, No_Save_WA = 0 [ default if not explicitely set ]
+ #1# Share_Tables = 0, No_Save_WA = 0
  The server exclusive use the DBF files, so no third party software ( non LetoDBf user ) can access DBF tables opend by LetoDBf server.
 This is the fastest server mode.
  Workareas are exchanged between connections using above explained detach/ request technic.